michael105/malloc/README.md

-.. this still is some ork in progress.
+.. this is some ork with unwanted features in progress.

 Due to another memory layout with glibc, I stripped 32bit support.
 So this is a 64bit version, with an overhead of 8Bytes per allocation.